Samudevv/runic/GOALS.md

     + [ ] Add build tag-like line to the top of the generated header.
 Maybe use `#error` if the platform differs.
   + From
     + [x] If field widths are encountered write out a warning and generate those types as byte arrays
-    + [ ] Find solution for forward declarations that are not implemented in the header
     + [x] Add `forward_decl_to_rawptr`.
 Put forward declarations into separate list and then add them as types if there implementation is not in `Runestone.types`.
 Probably also need to add the source of it.
 + Odin
   + To